pcanz/grammar-parser/docs/introduction.md

   term   = \d+ / "(" expr ")"
 `;

-const expr = grammar_parser(arith);
+const expr = grit(arith);

 var e = expr.parse("1+2*3");

 write(e);
 ````

 This is a sort of "Hello World" example for grammar parsers, but it goes beyond most programmer's normal use of regular expressions (it is not possible with a regular expression alone).
+Regular expressions can not generally be used to match nested structures.

 Grammar theory often focuses on the structure of the parse tree.
 In this case the objective is to parse: `1+2*3` as `1+(2*3)` rather than: `(1+2)*3`.